lculibrk/Ploidetect-pipeline/README.md

 #### 1.1.3: Ploidetect version

-This only applies if you're not running the pipeline with `--use-singularity` (to be explained).
+This only applies if you're not running the pipeline with `--use-singularity` (which is the recommended way, to be explained below).

 Specify the version name of Ploidetect to use from the [github repo](https://github.com/lculibrk/Ploidetect) in the `ploidetect_ver` entry.
-Here we chose v1.3.0 (latest version).
+Here we chose v1.4.2 (latest version).
 If you have a local clone on your filesystem, you can specify that using `ploidetect_local_clone`.
 If you don't have a clone, leave it blank (i.e. the line should simply read `ploidetect_local_clone: `).
 You can also specify a commit id, such as the one in the paper.

 ```

 # ploidetect_ver should be a branch or tag.
 Overriden by ploidetect_local_clone.
-ploidetect_ver: v1.3.0
+ploidetect_ver: v1.4.2

 # Leave ploidetect_local_clone blank or 'None' to download from github
 ploidetect_local_clone: